jellefishe/CritterCam/README.md

 Project: Embedded System with Arduino as the CPU for Camera Streaming and Socket Control.

-Uses: Monitor your turtles, and control their filtration, lights, heat, and aeration systems all through a WPF App.
+Uses: Monitor your turtles, and control their food, filtration, lights, heat, and aeration systems all through a WPF App.

 Plan:
 Finish the High Level Plan, considering phone application